 Position 0 through FAQ & HowTo boxes

-A complicated issue are the new FAQ boxes that answer search queries already in the search results.
+A complicated issue are the new FAQ-Boxes, which already answer search queries in the search results.
 And which thus increasingly end in so-called zero (0) clicks results.
 By the way, these now account for almost half of all search actions.

 On the other hand, with the new feature you have the chance to be mentioned in very attractive positions.
 Here is an example:

 The reason this new feature is problematic is because it makes Google a direct competitor in search results for the first time.
 I love FAQ boxes, but as a website owner you have to seriously ask yourself:

 - What information are you giving to the search engine?

 - Do you want to give up that opportunity to your competitors?

 - How important is the click for this search query for your website?
 Or how high is the chance that the FAQ box ends in a click?

 - Is it possible to write content in such a way that there is no chance but clicking?